 What's passing Earth right now

 DiameteriFrom absolute magnitude H and an assumed reflectivity (albedo).
-Radar will tighten this before 2029.
+Radar tightens this as data improves.

 vs the Moon